Standard Book Review Format: 5 Part Structure

 - Works Cited/References page

-Consumer Review Format
+Consumer Book Review Format Guidelines

 Characteristics: